webplatform/docs/html/elements/b/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|"B" is a old tag that tells the browser to make the nested text bold.
-While the <b> tag is widely supported in browsers, it's use is not recommended as CSS can be used to achieve the same effect.}}
+{{Summary_Section|The '''b''' (&ltb&gt;) element historically was used to tell the browser to make the nested text bold.
+While the &lt;b&gt; element is widely supported in browsers, its use is not recommended, as CSS can be used to achieve the same effect.
+In HTML5, it merely signifies that the text should be stylistically distinguished in some way.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
-|Content=The <b> is used to make the nested tag bolded.
-The use of the <b> is not recommended according to HTML 5 standards as the bold effect can achieved using CSS.
+|Content=The &lt;b&gt; element is used to make the nested tag bolded.
+The use of the &lt;b&gt; is not recommended according to HTML 5 standards as the bold effect can achieved using CSS.
 }}
 {{Examples_Section
 |Not_required=No